dakk/inneractive-realtime/README.md

 Put the sources on a public directory in your server, create a file named "log.txt" in the same directory, and give it read/write permissions.

-Go to the inner-active.org publisher dashboard, click on demand control, and in 'Tracking' section puts these urls:
+Go to the inner-active.org publisher dashboard, click on 'Demand Control', and in 'Tracking' section put these urls:

 ```
 http://$yourserverdir$/log.php?type=imp&ip=$ip$&timestamp=$timestamp$&networkName=$networkName$&country=$country$&city=$city$&os=$os$&appname=$appname$&age=$age$&model=$model$&brand=$brand$